JcWorld7/jayceeli.github.io/content/authors/admin/_index.md

 ## About Me

-Jaycee is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jaycee is a PhD student in Statistics and Educational Measurement at The University of Iowa.
+His research interests include Natural Language Processing (NLP), data processing, and programmable matter.
+He explores the impact of text preprocessing techniques on NLP classification models and has trained models using Long Short-Term Memory (LSTM) networks.
+By leveraging LSTM's capability to capture and retain sequential patterns and dependencies within textual data, his work aims to enhance the effectiveness of NLP models.